onepointconsulting/audio-transcriber/audio/lesson4/401_self_respect_7e891a6331.mp3.md

 But I let that go.

-And appreciate the real, authentic me.
+And appreciate the real authentic me.

 I see myself as the soul.